SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 - Intro: lay out thesis
 - Lay out how the system works and define terms?
 Resan detant -> mercantalism -> balance of power
-- Mercantalism {and other is based on the idea that
+- Mercantalism {and other aspects of the system?} are based on the idea that {trade? wealth?} is a zero sum game
+- Free market can generate wealth
+- Conclustion